Sardis

 Sardis (/ˈsɑrdɪs/ SAR-diss) or Sardes (/ˈsɑrdiːs/ SAR-deess; 𐤮𐤱𐤠𐤭; Σάρδεις; 𐎿𐎱𐎼𐎭) was an ancient city best known as the capital of the Lydian Empire.
 After the fall of the Lydian Empire, it became the capital of the Persian satrapy of Lydia and later a major center of Hellenistic and Byzantine culture.
 Now an active archaeological site, it is located in modern day Turkey, in Manisa Province, near the town of Sart.
+Sardis was also mentioned as the campsite of Brutus and Cassius in William Shakespeare's play, Julius Caesar (1599).

 In 2025, Sardis was listed as UNESCO World Heritage Site.

 History

 Sardis was occupied for at least 3500 years.
 In that time, it fluctuated between a wealthy city of international importance and a collection of modest hamlets.

 Foundation stories

 Map showing Sardis and other cities within the Lydian Empire.
-Shading shows Lydia in the middle of the 6th century BCE at the time of King Croesus; red line shows its earlier extent in the 7th century BCE.
+Shading shows Lydia in the middle of the 6th century BC at the time of King Croesus; red line shows its earlier extent in the 7th century BC.

 Herodotus recounts a legend that the city was founded by the sons of Heracles, the Heracleidae.
 According to Herodotus, the Heraclides ruled for five hundred and five years beginning with Agron, 1220 BC, and ending with Candaules, 716 BC.
 They were followed by the Mermnades, which began with Gyges, 716 BC, and ended with Croesus, 546 BC.

 The name "Sardis" appears first in the work of the Archaic era poet Sappho.
 Strabo claims that the city's original name was "Hyde".